UK Betting Sites

 Up until 2014, it was not entirely clear how online gambling sites hosted outside of the UK fit into the legal framework.
 But those questions were put to rest by the Gambling (Licensing and Advertising) Act, which brought offshore sportsbooks into the same regulatory framework as domestic ones.

 In order to offer sports betting to UK customers, betting sites – whether domestic or offshore — must be registered with and licenced by the UKGC.

 How can you tell if a UK sports betting site is legitimate?

 If you are wondering whether a sports-betting site is legitimate and authorized to do business in the UK, you can do one of two things:

-- you can trust our diligent team of reviewers and choose one of the top-rated UK sites or
+- You can trust our diligent team of reviewers and choose one of the top-rated UK betting sites from this list

 From that page, just type in the name of the site (like “888Sport”) and, if that site is run by a licensed corporation, you should then see a page that looks like this:

-By clicking on “View,” you will be able to see the licensee’s account details, including whether it’s license is “active,” along with past sanctions against the licensee (if there are any) and other findings by the UKGC which pertain to it.
+By clicking on “View,” you will be able to see the licensee’s account details,.
+You can make sure the license is “active,” and view any past sanctions against the licensee (if there are any) and other findings by the UKGC which pertain to it.